TERMS OF EMPLOYMENT

 - Review complaint facts with legal staff;

-- Follow-up on outstanding factual questions our legal staff may have;
+- Follow-up on outstanding factual questions that legal staff may have;

 - Log intakes into our computer system; and